vanOosterhoutLab/SpeedDate.jl/docs/src/man/cmdline.md

                         Base name for the output files(s). (default:
                         "SpeedDate")
   --scan                Whether or not to compute dates across
-                        sequences with a sliding window.
+                        sequences with a window.
-  -w, --width WIDTH     Width of the sliding window across sequences.
+  -w, --width WIDTH     Width of the window across sequences. (type:
-                        (type: Int64, default: 100)
+                        Int64, default: 100)
-  -j, --step STEP       The number of base pairs the sliding window
-                        moves by each iteration. (type: Int64,
-                        default: -1)
+  -c, --sepcol          Write the start and end points of sliding
+                        windows in seperate columns of output table.
   --onlydist
   -h, --help            show this help message and exit
 ```